Courage Under Fire: Plot

 Serling is under pressure from the White House and his commander, Brigadier General Hershberg, to wrap things up quickly.
-To prevent another cover-up, Serling leaks the story to newspaper reporter Tony Gartner.
-When Serling grills Monfriez during a car ride, Monfriez forces him to get out of the vehicle at gunpoint, then commits suicide by driving into an oncoming train.
+Feeling guilty about the cover up in the friendly fire incident, Serling leaks the existence of a tape of the attack to newspaper reporter Tony Gartner.
+When Serling grills Monfriez during a car ride, Monfriez forces him to get out of the vehicle at gunpoint, then dies by suicide by driving into an oncoming train.

 Serling tracks Ilario down, and Ilario finally tells him the truth.
 Monfriez wanted to flee, which would mean abandoning Rady.
-When Walden refused, he pulled a gun on her.
-Walden then shot an enemy who suddenly appeared behind Monfriez, but Monfriez thought Walden was firing at him and shot her in the stomach, before backing off.
+When Walden refused, he pulled a gun on her and Walden threatened him with a court-martial for mutiny and ordered that he surrender his gun.
+During the stand-off over Monfriez's gun Walden shot an enemy who suddenly appeared behind Monfriez; Monfriez thinking it was Walden firing at him shot her in the stomach, before backing off.

 The next morning, the enemy attacked again as a rescue party approached.
 Walden covered her men's retreat, firing an M16.
-However, Monfriez told the rescuers that Walden was dead, so they left without her.
+Monfriez told the rescuers that Walden was dead, so they left without her.
 Napalm was then dropped on the entire area.
-Altameyer tried to expose Monfriez's lie at the time, but was too injured to speak, and Ilario remained silent, scared of the court-martial Monfriez had threatened them with.
+Altameyer tried to expose Monfriez's lie at the time, but was too injured to speak, and Ilario remained silent, scared of the court-martial Walden had threatened them with.

 Serling presents his final report to Hershberg.
 Walden's young daughter receives the Medal of Honor at a White House ceremony.
 Later, Serling tells the truth to the Boylars about the manner of their son's death and says he cannot ask for forgiveness.
-The Boylars forgive him and tell him he must release his burden at some point.
+Yet, the Boylars forgive him.

 In the last moments, Serling has a flashback of when he was standing by Boylar's destroyed tank and a medevac Huey was lifting off with his friend's body.
 Serling suddenly realizes Walden was the pilot.
+At that moment he is able to let go of the feelings that he has developed for her, and returns to his family.